phantomstudios/reveal-on-scroll/README.md

 ## 🍰 Contributing

-Please contribute using GitHub Flow.
-Create a branch, add commits, and open a Pull Request.
+Want to get involved, or found an issue?
+Please contribute using the GitHub Flow.
+Create a branch, add commits, and open a Pull Request or submit a new issue.

 Please read `CONTRIBUTING` for details on our `CODE_OF_CONDUCT`, and the process for submitting pull requests to us!